leejseo/icpc2020-teamnote/README.md

 * Jongseo Lee - [Codeforces](http://codeforces.com/profile/leejseo)
 * Chaejun Lee - [Codeforces](http://codeforces.com/profile/juney)

+Actually, `KAIMARU` is the name of the school cafeteria of KAIST.

 We have participated in 2020 ICPC Seoul Regional Contest and took the 10th place.

 ## References